๐Ÿ’นFinancial Mathematics

 Importance Sampling

-• Optimal proposal distribution is proportional to f(x)p(x)|f(x)p(x)|, where ff is the function being integrated and pp is the original density
+• Optimal proposal distribution is proportional to โˆฃf(x)p(x)โˆฃ|f(x)p(x)|, where ff is the function being integrated and pp is the original density.
+In practice you can't usually achieve this exactly, but approximating it still yields large gains.

 Quasi-Monte Carlo Methods

-• Achieves convergence rates up to O(1/n)O(1/n)—significantly faster than the O(1/n)O(1/\sqrt{n}) rate of standard Monte Carlo
+• Achieves convergence rates up to O(1/n)O(1/n), which is significantly faster than the O(1/n)O(1/\sqrt{n}) rate of standard Monte Carlo.
+To put this concretely: to cut your error in half, standard Monte Carlo needs 4x the samples, while quasi-Monte Carlo needs only 2x.

 Markov Chain Monte Carlo (MCMC) Methods

 MCMC methods construct a random walk that eventually samples from your target distribution.
-The key insight is that you don't need to know the normalizing constant—only ratios of probabilities matter.
+The key insight is that you don't need to know the normalizing constant.
+Only ratios of probabilities matter.

 Metropolis-Hastings Algorithm